 (important note: I point out that I have a personal bias because I now eat very little mammal or bird meat and almost exclusively fish)

-• forest regeneration is threatened, as deer eat tree shoots, or even some trees that are 20 or 30 years old
+- Forest regeneration is threatened, as deer eat tree shoots, or even some trees that are 20 or 30 years old

-• the risk of collision with cars increases
+- the risk of collision with cars increases

-• damage caused to farmers
+- damages caused to farmers

-• a significant concentration of deer allows for easier circulation of epidemics, and there is a risk of transmission to nearby cattle farms
+- A high concentration of deer allows for easier circulation of epidemics, and there is a risk of transmission to nearby cattle farms

-Please note, I am not saying that it is necessary to exterminate them at all costs and make this paragraph a pro-hunting argument.
-Deer must continue to exist in forests and are an integral part of a rich and healthy ecosystem.
-And therefore, they themselves must not unbalance it.
+Mind you, I'm not saying that they should be exterminated at all costs and that this paragraph should be a pro-hunting argument.
+Deer must continue to exist in the forests and are an integral part of a rich and healthy ecosystem.
+And as such, they themselves must not unbalance it.

 Ahlskog and the environment